- A customer identifier

 Passing the Customer Identifier to ASAPP

 Once a customer authenticates a user on their website or app, the customer must retrieve and pass the customer identifier to ASAPP ( typically via the SDK parameters) as part of the conversation authentication flow.
+You can find more details for your specific integration in the following sections:- Web SDK - Web Authentication

 - Android SDK - Chat User Authentication in the Android Integration Walkthrough